EoinOKelly/Epic-KFC/server/docs/security/penetration_testing_plan.md

 - Message send and forward create pending blockchain anchors without putting plaintext on chain.
 - Users cannot fetch anchor metadata for messages they cannot access.
 - Blockchain verification checks backend confirmation metadata and does not require FastAPI to contact Sepolia live.
+- The blockchain worker processes pending anchors only when configured with Sepolia RPC URL, wallet key, and contract address; FastAPI request handlers do not hold those credentials.
 - Repeated abusive requests return `429 Too Many Requests` with `Retry-After`.
 - Public TLS probe verifies hostname and certificate chain.
 - Dependency scan findings are recorded and remediated or accepted with rationale.